ezy/statice/source/_posts/The-Essential-Roles-You’ve-Never-Heard-Of-for-Successful-Software-Delivery-in-an-Agile-Team.md

 The Technical Boffin has intimate knowledge of all the companies existing systems, and more importantly - the system gatekeepers required for integration with the project.
 It’s essential they’re good at working well with others and have some sort of rapport with the technical gatekeepers.
 Humility and patience with people and the courage to ask forgiveness rather than permission in product delivery are great traits for this person.
 But they have a somewhat rare mix of technical and people skills.
 Roles that fit the bill for this are typically Architects, or Technical Leads.
 Without this person old legacy products in the organisation tend to get in the way of the product and start blowing out time and costs.

-## The JIRA Champion
+## The Backlog Gardener

-The JIRA Champion can be anyone, but whoever they are they need to own and run the ticketing system and enable the team to be autonomous at pulling work from the queue.
-Without them the teams efficiency and comms are greatly reduced and bottlenecks start forming throughout the work cycle.
+The Backlog Gardener can be anyone, but whoever they are they need to own and run the ticketing system and enable the team to be autonomous at pulling work from the backlog.
+Without them, the teams efficiency and comms are greatly reduced and bottlenecks start forming throughout the work cycle.
 No one has as good a skillset as an autonomous team at keeping the delivery velocity high.

 ## The Team Whisperer